 Question: "Why did Jesus sweat blood in the Garden of Gethsemane?"

 Crucifixion was considered to be the most painful and torturous method of execution ever devised and was used on the most despised and wicked people.
-In fact, so horrific was the pain that a word was described designed to help explain it—excruciating, which means “from the cross.”
-From His arrest in the Garden until the time our Lord stated “it is finished” (John 19:30), Scripture records only one instance where Jesus “cried out in a loud voice” (Matthew 27:46).
-As our sinless Savior bore the weight of the world’s sins on His shoulders, His Father must have looked away as His “eyes are too pure to look on evil” (Habakkuk1:13), causing the suffering Servant to cry out Eloi, Eloi lama sabachthani – “My God, My God why have you forsaken Me” (Psalm 22:1; Matthew 27:46).
-Their eternal Trinitarian unity was disrupted because of our sinfulness.
-The spiritual pain of this abandonment no doubt greatly exceeded the intense physical pain the Lord endured on our behalf.
+In fact, so horrific was the pain that a word was designed to help explain it—excruciating, which literally means “from the cross.”
+From His arrest in the garden until the time our Lord stated, “It is finished” (John 19:30), Scripture records only one instance where Jesus “cried out in a loud voice” (Matthew 27:46).
+As our sinless Savior bore the weight of the world’s sins on His shoulders, His Father must have looked away, as His “eyes are too pure to look on evil” (Habakkuk1:13), causing the suffering Servant to cry out “Eloi, Eloi, lama sabachthani?”—“My God, my God, why have you forsaken me?”
+(Psalm 22:1; Matthew 27:46).
+The spiritual pain of this feeling of abandonment no doubt greatly exceeded the intense physical pain the Lord endured on our behalf.

-© Copyright 2002-2014 Got Questions Ministries.
+© Copyright 2002-2015 Got Questions Ministries.